-Cut the ends of the bags so they’re straight.
-Then cut the bias tape the length of an open end.
-Slip one end of the bag in the center of the bias tape.
+Trim the ends of the bags so they’re straight.
+I found that most of them aren’t straight.
+Cut the bias tape a little bit longer than the length of the open end.
+Slip one end of the bag in the center of the bias tape, like the photo below.
 You’ll need the double fold type of tape for it to work best.
 I already had the double fold bias tape, but if you don’t have any you can purchase it for less than $2.

 Run a small zig zag stitch down the center of the tape to form the bottom of the bag.
 The top of the bag just gets tied up once it’s full.
 You could also use a bread tie or twist tie to close the bag.